 Parliament in Chișinău, Moldova

-In the west, Moldova borders on Romania and, thus, on the EU.
+In the west, Moldova borders on Romania and, thus, on the European Union.
 In the north, east and south, Moldova is surrounded by Ukraine.
+The EU launched accession negotiations with the Republic of Moldova in June 2024.

 Straight to